-As required by the CCR Rule, TVA evaluated structural and seismic stability of the surface impoundments at BRF and concluded the safety ratings under static conditions were determined to be adequate (TVA 2018).
+While the CCR units at BRF are not included in the project area for the decontamination and deconstruction project, they are located adjacent to the project.
 TVA ensures that all impoundment dikes are stable under static and seismic conditions and meet appropriate safety factors through continued safety inspections of structural elements to maintain stability.
-All surface impoundments at BRF are subject to continued care and maintenance activities.
+All CCR units at BRF are subject to continued care and maintenance activities.
+The CCR units are not expected to be impacted by decontamination and deconstruction activities.